Common Autoimmune Disorders and Warning Signs

 Hashimoto’s Thyroiditis

-This condition results in abnormally low thyroid hormone production.
+Hashimoto’s thyroiditis is a condition that results in abnormally low thyroid hormone production.
 As a result, patients experience fatigue, hair loss, weight gain, increased sensitivity to cold, and swelling of the thyroid.

 Multiple Sclerosis